2236914/Group4_RGO/README.md

 ### V. Buttons Code

 1. Items Table Operations:
--Insert:
+	- Insert:
  Inserts a new record into the Items table with specified attributes like ORDER_ITEMS_ID, SR_CODE, DATE_OF_ORDER, UNIFORM_PINS, ID_LACE, and PAYMENT_ID.
--Select:
+	- Select:
 Fetches data from an unspecified table where a specific column matches a given value.
 	- Update:
 Modifies an existing record in the Items table based on the ORDER_ITEMS_ID.
 2. Payment Table Operations:
 	- Insert: Inserts a new record into the Payment table with attributes like PAYMENT_ID, SR_CODE, DATE_OF_ORDER, AMOUNT, and STAFF_ID.
 	- Select:
  Similar to the previous case, it fetches data from an unspecified table based on a specific column's value.
 	- Update:
  Updates an existing record in the Payment table based on the PAYMENT_ID.
 3. Staff Table Operations:
 	- Insert:
 Adds a new record to the Staff table with attributes such as STAFF_ID, STAFF_NAME, STAFF_POSITION, EMAIL, and PHONE.
--Update:
+	- Update:
  Modifies an existing staff record in the Staff table based on the STAFF_ID.
--Delete:
+	- Delete:
  Deletes a staff record from the Staff table based on the STAFF_ID.
--Select:
+	- Select:
 Fetches all records from the Staff table.
 4. Students Table Operations:
--Insert:
+	- Insert:
  Inserts a new record into the Students table with attributes like SR_CODE, COLLEGE_DEPARTMENT, STUDENT_NAME, EMAIL, PHONE, and DATE_OF_ORDER.
--Update:
+	- Update:
 Modifies an existing student record in the Students table based on SR_CODE and DATE_OF_ORDER.
--Delete:
+	- Delete:
 Deletes a student record from the Students table based on SR_CODE and DATE_OF_ORDER.
--Select:
+	- Select:
  Fetches all records from the Students table.
 	- Delete from Items:
  Deletes records from the Items table based on SR_CODE and DATE_OF_ORDER.
 5. TypeOfUniform Table Operations:
--Insert:
+	- Insert:
  Inserts a new record into the TypeOfUniform table with attributes like ORDER_UNIFORM_ID, SR_CODE, DATE_OF_ORDER, WHITE_FABRIC, CHECKERED, PANTS, PE, and PAYMENT_ID.
--Update:
+	- Update:
  Updates an existing record in the TypeOfUniform table based on ORDER_UNIFORM_ID.
 The provided SQL commands cover a range of functionalities, including insertion, deletion, updating, and retrieval of data from different tables within the database.
 These operations can be